American Gigolo (TV series): Development

 A television adaptation of the 1980 film American Gigolo, written and directed by Paul Schrader and starring Richard Gere, was announced as being in development on October 29, 2014.
 Jerry Bruckheimer, a producer on the original film, was set to executive produce the potential series, with Paramount Television Studios serving as the production company.
 On November 2, 2016, it was announced that Showtime had set up the project for development, with Neil LaBute attached as writer.
 The project was subsequently ordered to pilot on March 11, 2020, after going through multiple different incarnations, with Ray Donovan's David Hollander set to produce the series as well as write and direct the pilot.

 On June 15, 2021, it was announced that Showtime had given the project a 10-episode series order, with Hollander set as showrunner.
-On April 23, 2022, it was announced that Hollander left the project after an on-set misconduct investigation.
+On April 23, 2022, it was announced that Hollander had left the project after an on-set misconduct investigation.
 The series premiered on September 11, 2022.
 On January 30, 2023, Showtime canceled the series after one season.